isabella232/katacoda-scenarios-8/basic-data-modeling/step5.md

 * Low Cardinality
 * Hot Partition, a situation where some nodes are accessed very often while others are idle
-* Large Partition, where some partition are very large while others are small
+* Large Partition, where some partitions are very large while others are small

-Examples of good partition keys:
+Examples of suitable partition keys:

 * User Name
 * User ID